hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/mysql_memcached.md

 ```
 We are using the `arm_test1` and `arm_test2` databases created above through Ansible-Playbook.
 Replace `{{public_ip of MYSQL_TEST[0]}}` & `{{public_ip of MYSQL_TEST[1]}}` with the public IPs generated in the **inventory.txt** file after running the Terraform commands.

-**mem.py** to access data from the instances and store it in Memcached.
+**mem.py** to access data from Memcached and, if not present, store it in the Memcached
 ```console
 import sys
 import MySQLdb